SSH Protocol Features

-One service that is used very often is the remote console.
-To provide this service, a channel is created in the SSH session, and the channel is used to exchange data using a terminal emulation protocol such as vt100 or xterm.
-The client displays to the user a console window within which the user can execute programs on the server as if he or she was logged on locally.
+A frequently used service is the remote console.
+This involves allocating a channel within the SSH session, which is then used as transport for a terminal protocol such as vt100 or xterm.
+The client displays to the user a console window within which the user can execute command line programs on the server.

-Another very popular service is port forwarding, or TCP/IP connection tunneling.
+Another popular SSH function is port forwarding, or TCP/IP connection tunneling.
 With SSH port forwarding, it is possible to secure a TCP/IP connection established by an independent application that would otherwise be vulnerable to network attacks.
-If you want to learn more about SSH port forwarding, click here.
+To learn more, check out our introduction to port forwarding.